xyproto/distrodetector/README.md

 Detects which Linux distro or BSD a system is running.

+This is also a drop-in replacement for the `distro` command that comes with `python-distro`.

 Aims to detect:

 * The 100 most popular Linux distros and BSDs, according to distrowatch